Click on the next to a topic for additional resources. indicates the required resource for the topic.

 | D | 195-209 | F | 0-194 |

-Homeworks are due at midnight on the Monday of the due week.
+Labs and Homeworks are due by 11:59 PM on the Sunday of the due week.

 I do something a little different in this class than I've seen in other ones.
 Instead of giving you old versions of the exams with which to practice, I will release a "practice packet".
 If you turn in this practice packet on the day of the exam (either online or paper is fine) then you will receive points on the exam itself for actually studying.
 The practice packet is graded entirely on completion.
 There will be an entry in canvas worth 0 points for each practice packet, the points you receive for doing it will be reflected in the exam score itself.